-Although CA glue can glue almost all materials, there are also a few products that cannot be glued with this wonder glue.
+Although CA adhesive can glue almost all materials, there are also a few products that cannot be glued with this wonder glue.

-Below is a small list of products and situations where you will not be able to use CA glue.
+Below is a small list of products and situations where you will not be able to use instant glue.

-Polypropylene plastic also does not glue well with CA glue.
+- Polypropylene plastic also does not glue well with CA adhesive.

-Because Teflon plastic is chemically resistant, CA glue cannot be used to glue these plastics.
+Because Teflon plastic is chemically resistant, iinstant glue cannot be used to glue these plastics.

-Polyethylene, which is widely used in packaging, plastic bottles, Geo membranes, etc., has a high density, which means that gluing with CA glue will not work.
+- Polyethylene, which is widely used in packaging, plastic bottles, Geo membranes, etc., has a high density, which means that gluing with CA adhesive will not work.

 - Wet surfaces

 - Very smooth surfaces such as glass